nbigaouette/rust-sorting/README.md

 # Benchmarks

 The library uses Rust's FFI to export the sorting functions.
 A Python 3 module is provided `rust_sorting.py` that loads the library and exposes the different functions.
-The script `benchmark.py` will run the algorithms with arrays of random data multiple times and plot the timing calculations:
+The script `benchmark.py` will run the algorithms with arrays of random data multiple times and plot the timing calculations.

+To reproduce:

+    cargo build --release
+    python3 benchmark.py

+To reload data and replot (no need for previous run):

+    python3 benchmark.py --reload

 ![Benchmark](figures/bench_Ns30_optimized_4algo_log.png "Profiling of the different algorithms")